 Tziporah Wiesel Fellow Mr. Adrian Cioflâncă

 Adrian Cioflâncă is a Ph.D. candidate at the A.D.
 Xenopol Institute of History in Romania.
 He received an M.A. in history of international relations and a B.A. in history from ‘Al. I. Cuza’ University in Iaşi, Romania.
-For his Tziporah Wiesel Fellowship, Mr. Cioflâncă will conduct research for his project, “Indifference, Complicity, and Solidarity during the Holocaust in Romania: Social Attitudes towards the Pogroms in Bucharest, Iaşi, and Dorohoi.”
+For his Tziporah Wiesel Fellowship, Mr. Cioflâncă conducted research for his project, “Indifference, Complicity, and Solidarity during the Holocaust in Romania: Social Attitudes towards the Pogroms in Bucharest, Iaşi, and Dorohoi.”

 Mr. Cioflâncă is the author of several article including “History and Justice: A German Model for the ‘Trial of Communism’” in Caietele Echinox (2007); “Towards a Cultural Genealogy of the Propagandist Communist Model” in Andi Mihalache and Adrian Cioflâncă’s In Media Res.
 Studii de istorie culturală (‘Al. I. Cuza’ University in Iaşi Publishing, 2007); “Landmarks for the History of the Romanian Communist Youth Union” in Anuarul Institutului di Istorie (2007); “The Study of Political Rituals: An Historiographic Retrospective” in Ritualuri politice în România modernă (2006); and “The ‘Grammar of Exculpation’ in Communist Historiography: Distortion of the History of the Holocaust under Ceauşescu” in editors Alexandru Zub and Adrian Cioflâncă’s Political Culture and Cultural Politics in Modern Romania (‘Al. I. Cuza’ University in Iasi Publishing, 2005).
 He is co-editor of five volumes and also the co-author of The Final Report of the Presidential Commission for the Analysis of the Communist Dictatorship in Romania (Humanitas, 2007) and The Final Report of the International Commission on Holocaust in Romania (Polirom, 2005).
 Mr. Cioflâncă has participated in several international academic conferences and is the recipient of many awards and fellowships, including research grants from the “Elie Wiesel” National Institute for the Study of Holocaust in Romania and the Europa Institut, a grant of the National Council for Scientific Research and two Grants of the Romanian Academy.
 Mr. Cioflâncă has native fluency in Romanian and has a proficient in French.